Share Prices & Company Research

 Damien joined Redmayne Bentley's Chislehurst office as a trainee stockbroker in 1993.
 He soon passed the registered representative examination, enabling him to work on the execution-only desk as a Stockbroker.
 Business increased, which led to the office being relocated to its current premises in Locksbottom.
 Damien progressed to the proactive dealing desk in 1996, and in 1998 took the position of Dealing Room Manager.
 The office continued to expand, and by 2000 it was the largest office outside of our city locations of Leeds and London.
 In 2002, Damien was promoted to Head of Office and assumed greater responsibilities when the Locksbottom office became part of Redmayne Bentley’s head office in 2003.

 Over the years, Damien’s role has developed and expanded significantly, covering many business areas.
-He currently has the dual role of Head of Office for the Locksbottom office and Director of IT for the firm.
+He currently has the dual role of Head of Office for the Petts Wood office and Director of IT for the firm.
 In addition, Damien is a member of the firm’s Executive Board, where his responsibilities include operational matters as well as business strategy and planning.

-Nick has more than 25 years senior experience across a number of financial services businesses, including NatWest Stockbrokers, Capita and most recently Link Asset Services.
+Nick has more than 25 years senior experience across a number of financial services businesses, including NatWest Stockbrokers, Capita and Link Asset Services.
 His roles have spanned a variety of positions, from marketing and product development through to senior operational leadership.
 Nick is a member of the Securities and Investments Institute and has sat on and/or chaired a range of UK and offshore boards in previous organisations.

 Nick sits on our Executive Board as well as a number of other governance committees, including Risk and CASS Committees.
 He is based at our Leeds office and is responsible for all key operational and back-office teams within the business.